mus4tova/credit_card_fraud_detection/README.md

 This predictor is designed to detect fraudulent credit card activity.
 It uses three model architectures: Random Forest, CatBoost, and Autoencoder + Logistic Regression.
 In the documentation, the model that combines Autoencoder + Logistic Regression is often referred to simply as "Encoder."
 The predictor is launched using Docker.

 ## Models traning
+Before launching, you can either manually save the dataset (link to dataset https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud), or click the `Create New Token` button in the `API` section using the link https://www.kaggle.com/settings/account and place the downloaded file in the folder `secrets`

 ### Launching the predictor for training